Renault Captur E-TECH Plug-In Hybrid interior, dashboard & comfort

 Equipment, options & accessories

-The Captur E-TECH plug-in is available in Evolution, Techno and R.S.
-Line trim levels.
+The Captur E-TECH plug-in is available in Evolution, Techno and E-TECH Engineered trims.
 All get that portrait infotainment screen, a reversing camera and 17-inch alloys, as well as cables for home and public charging.
-The R.S.
-Line includes 18-inch alloy wheels, sportier exterior styling, and red interior accents and stitching.
+The E-TECH Engineered includes 18-inch alloy wheels, sportier exterior styling and gold accents.

 Highlights from the options list include metallic paint and contrasting roof colours, a 10-inch digital driver's display (standard on the Launch Edition) and the Luxury Pack, which is limited to S Edition cars and brings black leather upholstery, heated front seats and a heated steering wheel.